 As a rough guide, incandescent grow light bulbs should be at least 24 inches over your plants.
-Fluorescents and LEDs have a lower heat signature, so they can be placed 12 and 6 inches over plants respectively.
+Fluorescent and LED lights have a lower heat signature, so they can be placed 12 and 6 inches over plants respectively.

 Keep adjusting the placement of the grow light as your plants develop and mature to maintain the proper distance.
 Consult your particular model and type of design for exact specifics and directions.

 And remember that the lighting level required for growth indoors depends upon the characteristics of the particular plant being grown.
 Depending on what you want to grow, you may need different lights set a different heights for specific plant areas.

 How Long Should the Grow Light Be Left On?